zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-insert.md

 [Try it](https://dotnetfiddle.net/9rUgry)

 ### Why BulkInsert is faster than SaveChanges?
-Inserting thousand of entities for an initial load or a file importation is a typical scenario.
+Inserting thousands of entities for an initial load or a file importation is a typical scenario.

 The `SaveChanges` method makes it quite slow/impossible to handle this kind of situation due to the number of database round-trips required.
 The `SaveChanges` perform one database round-trip for every entity to insert.
 So if you need to insert 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.

 The `BulkInsert` in counterpart requires the minimum database round-trips as possible.
-By example, under the hood for SQL Server, a `SqlBulkCopy` is performed to insert 10,000 entities which is the fastest way available.
+For example, under the hood for SQL Server, a `SqlBulkCopy` is performed to insert 10,000 entities which is the fastest way available.

 ## Real Life Scenarios